Walkers (snack foods): Under PepsiCo ownership (since 1989)

 In June 1999, PepsiCo transferred ownership of its Walkers brands out of Britain and into a Swiss subsidiary, Frito-Lay Trading GmbH.
 Subsequently, according to The Guardian, the "UK tax authorities managed to claw back less than a third of what they might" have received had an unchanged structure continued producing the same sort of level of UK profits and tax as Walkers Snack Foods had in 1998.
-In September 2001, Walkers ran a "Moneybags" promotion where £20, £10 and £5 notes were placed in special winning bags.
-However, two workers at a crisp factory were sacked after stealing cash prizes from bags on the production line.
+Subsequently, Walkers is now a directly owned subsidiary of PepsiCo.